8483/notes/topics/arduino.md

 `digitalWrite` will set the specified pin to one of two states - HIGH/LOW, which equate to 5v (3.3v on some boards) and ground respectively.

 `analogWrite` can vary by the type of output used.
 It will set the pin to a periodic high/low signal, where the percentage of the signal spent high is proportional to the value written.
-Ex. `analogWrite(PIN,255)`.
+Ex. `analogWrite(PIN, 255)`.

 pinMode(buzzerPin, OUTPUT);